 In other words, does fine tuning merely allow us to identify an intelligent cause as opposed to an unintelligent cause if we already know that both types of causes exist?
 Or does fine tuning even allow us to infer the existence of an intelligent cause without previous evidence of such an existence?

-That's a fair question, Elie.
-While there is some relevance to our previous knowledge, nevertheless, there is no intrinsic limitation to the inference of an intelligent cause from fine tuning.
+That's a fair question.
+The answe is that while there is some relevance to our previous knowledge, nevertheless, there is no intrinsic limitation to the inference of an intelligent cause from fine tuning.
 The reason for this is that fine tuning itself is the sign of intelligence.
 Even if we didn't previously have any indication for the existence of an intelligent cause, we do now.
 Fine tuning points to its existence.

 That being said, our previous lack of knowledge of an intelligent cause can be relevant for the following reason.
 Positing the existence of a previously unknown intelligent actor is a novel step which demands a high degree of fine tuning.
 If the fine tuning is not that significant, it may be more reasonable to explain it away through chance alone then positing the existence of a novel intelligent actor.